mlflow/mlflow/docs/source/models.rst

 ``conda.yaml`` file in the model output directory.
 For this purpose the set of ``pip`` dependecies produced by this flavor need to be added to the ``get_default_pip_requirements()`` function.
 In this example only the minimum required dependencies are provided but additional requirements needed for preprocessing or post-processing steps could be included.
-Note that for any custom flavor the :py:func:`mlflow.models.infer_pip_requirements()` method in the ``save_model()`` function will return the default requirements defined in ``get_default_pip_requirements()`` as package imports are only inferred for built-in flavors.
+Note that for any custom flavor, the :py:func:`mlflow.models.infer_pip_requirements()` method in the ``save_model()`` function will return the default requirements defined in ``get_default_pip_requirements()`` as package imports are only inferred for built-in flavors.